 Knowing that the person who views your next article or video is likely to be using a mobile device will therefore influence the choices you make and how you approach content in general.

-Just to recap a few statistics: 45% people spend more than an hour a week, on average, watching videos just on Facebook and Youtube.
-People collectively watch over 10 million videos on Snapchat in a single day.
+Just to recap in this updated for 2020 list of of 85 Video Marketing Statistics exposes that people spend more than an hour a DAY, on average, watching videos just on Facebook and YouTube.
+People collectively watch over 10 million videos on Snap chat in a single day.

 Those stats indicate that huge audiences are out there, hungry for video content.
 Businesses able to get their attention through eye-catching videos and a steady stream of must-watches stand a better chance at bringing prospects into their marketing funnel.